That first marathon of the season marks the end of the training cycle. Whether you did a 16, 18 or 20-week cycle, it’s a MAJOR accomplishment.

 Author

-Channing Muller is an award winning marketing & public relations consultant and the principal of DCM Communications, based out of Chicago.
-She works with event professionals and business owners to grow and scale their businesses with refined marketing strategies developed through one-on-one and group consulting, customized marketing programs and public relations.
+Channing Muller is an award winning marketing & public relations consultant and the Principal & Founder of DCM Communications, based out of Chicago.
+She works with event professionals and business owners to grow and scale their businesses with refined marketing & PR strategies that connect to sales through effective communications.
 She has been named a "25 Young Event Pro to Watch" by Special Events magazine and "40 Under 40" by Connect Meetings.
-Channing is an avid runner, lover of Labrador Retrievers, good food, delicious drinks, and an advocate for the American Heart Association.
+Channing is an avid runner, lover of Labrador Retrievers, never misses a photo booth opportunity, and is an advocate for the American Heart Association.

 Comments are closed.